a creative place-making, community papermaking Prototype.

 2020 and COVID-19

-Due to the COVID-19 pandemic, and because community papermaking spaces necessarily involve many people in closed spaces for long periods of time, the prototype phase was ended to prioritize the health.
+Due to the COVID-19 pandemic, the prototype phase was ended to prioritize health.

 Now: A Blueprint for Your Community